megahertz/electron-simple-updater/README.md

 ## Related
  - [electron-builder](https://github.com/electron-userland/electron-builder) -
  A complete solution to package and build an Electron app.
-Also it contains an alternative implementation of update package.
+Also it contains alternative implementation of update package.
  - [electron-simple-publisher](https://github.com/megahertz/electron-simple-publisher) -
  Simple way to publish releases for electron-simple-updater